Inspired Self-Exploration with Class Selection

 Ideation Concept 03: Course Mapping

-Course mapping was a way to see how different methods of presenting information about classes would inform student’s thinking process better.
+Course mapping was a way to see how different methods of presenting information about classes would change students' thought processes.

 Ideation Concept 04: Vision Board